Zhudong

-Zhudong Township is an urban township in central Hsinchu County, Taiwan.
+Zhudong Township is an urban township in Asia, central Hsinchu County, Taiwan.
 Part of Hsinchu Science Park is in Zhudong.
 Also located in Zhudong is the main campus of the Industrial Technology Research Institute (ITRI).
 Zhudong is approximately 20 minutes drive from Hsinchu town center on one of two freeways, route 3 North, which passes nearby and route 68 East which proceeds directly through Zhudong.

 History

 Zhudong was settled in the mid-18th century by Qing colonists, and was known as Chhiū-kí-nâ or Shuqilin (樹杞林).
 In the early years of the township's development, it was under the jurisdiction of Tamsui Ting (淡水廳).
 In 1875 (Guangxu 1), Chhiū-kí-nâ came under the jurisdiction of Hsinchu County.

 Under Japanese colonial rule, the town was renamed Chikutō (竹東), which was retained as Zhudong after the Republic of China took over in 1945.
 In 1946, Zhudong became part of Hsinchu City as Zhudong District (竹東區), but in 1950, it split off and became the current Zhudong Township.